Skip to main content Go to home page

 More about transitional exemptions

-3. Land rezoned to or from the Urban Growth Zone within the Growth Areas Infrastructure Contribution (GAIC) area
+3. Land rezoned to or from the urban growth zone within the growth areas infrastructure contribution (GAIC) area

 4. Charitable and university land

-Land that is owned by a charity and is used and occupied by a charity exclusively for charitable purposes will be eligible for a waiver of the windfall gains tax, subject to the land continuing to be used and occupied exclusively for charitable purposes for 15 years continuously after the rezoning.
+Land, or part of land, that is owned by a charity and is used and occupied by a charity exclusively for charitable purposes will be eligible for a waiver of the windfall gains tax, subject to the land continuing to be used and occupied exclusively for charitable purposes for 15 years continuously after the rezoning.

 The waiver uses a definition for charitable land which is similar to the test in the charity exemption for land tax.
 The definition of a charity will be based on the common law definition of a charity.

 An exemption from windfall gains tax is also available for land owned by a university that is rezoned by a WGT event.
+The university must satisfy the Commissioner of State Revenue that any revenue (includes sales proceeds, rent, licence fees) from the land will be used for the university’s charitable objectives.

 More about charitable and university land

-5. Land rezoned to Public Land Zones
+5. Land rezoned to public land zones

-The rezoning of land to 'public land zones' is excluded from the windfall gains tax.
+The rezoning of land to public land zones is excluded from the windfall gains tax.

 6. Land rezoned to correct an obvious or technical error in the Victoria Planning Provisions or a planning scheme